splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-operator.rst

 Arnau follows the steps described in :ref:`auto-instrumentation-operator` to set up Auto Intrumentation for their clinic apps.

-Finally, Arnau can see the results using :ref:`APM <get-started-apm>`.
+After completing the deployment, Arnau is able to see the results using :ref:`APM <get-started-apm>`.

 .. image:: /_images/collector/auto-instrumentation-op-java-1.png
    :width: 100%